Steven D. Pierce – Chief Executive Officer

 Keith started with CHOICE as a volunteer in January of 2003.
-After a brief hiatus in 2004, Keith re-joined the organization as a full time staff employee in March of 2005.
-He is a graduate of Brigham Young University (1981) and majored in Business Management.
+After a brief hiatus in 2004, Keith re-joined the organization as a full-time staff employee in March of 2005.
+He is a graduate of Brigham Young University and majored in Business Management.
 Keith was born in New Jersey and raised in Southern California.
-He served an LDS mission to Hermosillo, Mexico 1974-1976 and has worked in the Transportation Industry for most of his adult life.
 He has been on multiple expeditions to Guatemala, Mexico, Kenya, Nepal, Peru, and Bolivia; both as a CHOICE expedition leader and/or as a representative of CHOICE on various field assignments.
 Keith has served CHOICE in a number of different capacities.
 He is currently the Director of Field Communications at CHOICE and helps to oversee the everyday managing of 7 dynamic field staffs in 7 countries!

 Keith enjoys the outdoors, traveling, camping, and riding his motorcycle!
 He’s the proud father of four children… and grandfather to six grandchildren!
 He currently resides in Salt Lake City.

 Susan has a Bachelors of Science degree in Human Development and Family Studies from the University of Utah.
 She has utilized her education well by spending the last 24 years raising her own small village.
 She has loved getting back into the work force with CHOICE and contributing to a great cause.

 Susan is an avid reader and has spent many years getting a free education through the library system.
 She loves photography and particularly enjoys photographing her kids participating in sports and other events.
 She also loves to ski and take road trips with her husband.
 Together they have 7 children and two granddaughters.